 Well-kept records enable us to track the consistency and impact of the careers programme.
 Staff know what students CEIAG needs are and where they are in terms of their career planning.

 Effective records should have input from students, their tutors, careers advisers and anyone who is participating in the student’s careers education.
 This will allow Careers Leaders to:

-It is essential to determine what method will work best for your school and students, remember it needs to be maintained effectively over a minimum of 5 years.
-By encouraging the students to have access and take ownership of their careers records will foster personal responsibility and self-advocacy skills.
+It is essential to determine what method will work best for your school and students.
+Encouraging the students to have access and take ownership of their careers records will foster personal responsibility and self-advocacy skills.